 Impetigo is a superficial skin infection with crusting or bullae caused by streptococci, staphylococci, or both.
 Ecthyma is an ulcerative form of impetigo.

 No predisposing lesion is identified in most patients, but impetigo may follow any type of break in the skin.
-General risk factors seem to be moist environment, poor hygiene, and chronic nasal carriage of staphylococci.
+General risk factors seem to be a moist environment, poor hygiene, or chronic nasopharyngeal carriage of staphylococci or streptococci.
 Impetigo may be bullous or nonbullous.
 Staphylococcus aureus is the predominant cause of nonbullous impetigo and the cause of all bullous impetigo.
 Bullae are caused by exfoliative toxin produced by staphylococci.
 Methicillin-resistant S. aureus (MRSA) has been isolated in about 20% of recent cases of impetigo.

 Symptoms and Signs